tyknkd/news-analyzer/README.md

 (It is worth noting that because unsupervised machine learning is being applied to unlabeled data in this project, the article topics can only be identified by common keywords.)

-## Live Production Environment
+## Production Environment
-The project is deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and can be accessed at [www.jeitikei.online](https://www.jeitikei.online/)
+The project was deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) using Helm.
 ![homepage](https://github.com/tyknkd/news-analyzer/blob/main/images/screenshot_home_page.png)

 ## REST API
-The REST API entry point is [www.jeitikei.online/api](https://www.jeitikei.online/api/).
+The REST API entry point is `./api`.
 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied in order to facilitate hypermedia-driven discovery of the endpoints within the API.
 ![homepage](https://github.com/tyknkd/news-analyzer/blob/main/images/screenshot_api_hateoas.png)

 ## Monitoring
-Production monitoring is accomplished by scraping metrics with [Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) and visualizing with [Google Cloud Monitoring](https://cloud.google.com/monitoring).
+Production monitoring was accomplished by scraping metrics with [Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) and visualizing with [Google Cloud Monitoring](https://cloud.google.com/monitoring).
 ![monitoring screenshot](https://github.com/tyknkd/news-analyzer/blob/main/images/monitoring_workloads.png)